 {\it Core-halo instability in financial collapse}

-Like galaxies or nebulae, the interbank payment transfer network possesses a core-halo structure [9-10], and is susceptible to interaction-driven instability.
-As detailed in [9], in 2007 this network consisted of over $6600$ financial institutions connected by over $70,000$ daily transfers.
+Like galaxies or nebulae, the interbank payment transfer network possesses a core-halo structure [10-11], and is susceptible to interaction-driven oscillation and instability.
+As detailed in [10], in 2007 this network consisted of over $6600$ financial institutions connected by over $70,000$ daily transfers.
 Most of the institutions (the halo) had either few links or links whose transfers had only small volume.
 A small, highly connected fraction of the institutions (the core), accounted for most of the volume.
-On a typical day, for example, a core of $66$ institutions connected by $181$ links comprised $75\%$ of the value transferred [9].
+On a typical day, for example, a core of $66$ institutions connected by $181$ links comprised $75\%$ of the value transferred [10].
 The core itself contained an `inner' core of $25$ institutions that were almost fully connected.
-The core-halo structure of the network is shown in figure (2).
-Most important for stability analysis, the interbank payment transfer network is strongly disassortative [13]: highly-connected banks do most of their business with sparsely-connected banks, and {\it vice versa}.
+The core-halo structure of the network is shown in figure (1).
+Most important for stability analysis, the interbank payment transfer network is strongly disassortative [14]: highly-connected banks do most of their business with sparsely-connected banks, and {\it vice versa}.
 The disassortative nature of the network means that there are fewer internal links within the core, and within the halo, than there are between core and halo.

-Disassortative networks are known to be less stable than assortative networks with respect to mixing and link removal [13].
+Disassortative networks are known to be less stable than assortative networks with respect to mixing and link removal [14].
 The results of this paper can be applied to disassortative networks corresponding to the dynamics of coupled ordinary differential equations in general, and to the interbank transfer network in particular.
-Define a weighted disassortative network to be one in which the weighted sum of the links between highly connected core and the sparsely-connected halo is greater than the average of the weighted sums of the links within the core and within the halo: $\sum_{i\in C,j\in H} |c_{ij}|^2 > (1/2) \sum_{ij\in C} |a_{ij}|^2 + (1/2) \sum_{ij\in H} |b_{ij}|^2$.
-Theorem 1 then implies
+Define a weighted disassortative network to be one in which the weighted sum of the links between highly connected core and the sparsely-connected halo is greater than the weighted sums of the links within the core and within the halo: $\sum_{i\in C,j\in H} |c_{ij}|^2 > \sum_{ij\in C} |a_{ij}|^2 + \sum_{ij\in H} |b_{ij}|^2$.
+Theorems 1 and 2 then imply

-{\it Theorem 2:} A dynamical system whose gradient corresponds to a weighted disassortative network is unstable.
+{\it Theorem 3:} A dynamical system whose gradient corresponds to a weighted disassortative network is either underdamped (with $\gamma > 1$) or unstable.